sylvester-wamaya/to-do-list/README.md

 <!-- PROJECT DESCRIPTION -->

-# 📖 Javascript Webpack setup <a name="about-project"></a>
+# 📖 To do Website <a name="about-project"></a>

-Javascript Webpack setup is a project that sets up a webpack for javascript.
-I created the project using HTML and CSS, Javascript and webpack and other bundles.
+To do List Website is a project that allows a user to add to do tasks, display the tasks and remove them.
+I created the project using HTML and CSS and Javascript.

 ## 🛠 Built With <a name="built-with"></a>
 1- HTML.